paolonit/ds4l/README.md

 ```
 apt-get install libxdo-dev
 ```
 To make the project, run `make` and then to load the module and run the driver, run `make init`, both from the project's root folder.
+Be sure to run `make init` as super user, or else it will fail.

 ## Configuration